Anti-Abortion Judge Attempts to Ban Mifepristone Nationwide, Ignoring Science and More than Two Decades of the Drug’s Safe Use in the United States

 The radical and baseless decision in Texas has potentially devastating implications for medication abortion access across the country.
 Medication abortion accounts for more than half of all abortions in the United States.
 If the decision is allowed to stand, it will likely push abortion care further out of reach for many people, especially those from marginalized communities, even in states where abortion is legal.

-Below are some of Guttmacher’s key resources on medication abortion, as well as the statement from our CEO on how this decision could impact US abortion rights and access:
+Below are some of Guttmacher’s key resources on medication abortion, as well as a statement from our Vice President for Public Policy on how this decision could impact US abortion rights and access:

 1. Medication abortion is safe, effective, and widely accepted by patients and providers.

-• Abortion is already banned in 12 states (Alabama, Arkansas, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Oklahoma, South Dakota, Tennessee, Texas and West Virginia) and unavailable in an additional two (North Dakota and Wisconsin), as reflected on our interactive map, which tracks the abortion policy environment in each state.
+• Abortion is already banned in 13 states (Alabama, Arkansas, Idaho, Kentucky, Louisiana, Mississippi, Missouri, North Dakota, Oklahoma, South Dakota, Tennessee, Texas and West Virginia) and unavailable in an additional two (Indiana and Wisconsin), as reflected on our interactive map, which tracks the abortion policy environment in each state.

-• Our analysis from earlier this year predicts that the total number of states with bans could reach 24 in the coming months.
-Many people who need abortions in these states may choose to travel across state lines to obtain care, and banning medication abortion with mifepristone will likely put even more strain on clinics providing procedural abortions across the country.
+• Many people who need abortions in these states may choose to travel across state lines to obtain care, and banning medication abortion with mifepristone will likely put even more strain on clinics providing procedural abortions across the country.

 4. Eliminating access to medication abortion with mifepristone would intensify existing racial and socioeconomic divides that shape who in the US is able to access abortion care.